Unconventional Bose-Einstein condensations from spin-orbit coupling

-An ``order from disorder'' calculation on the low energy excitation spectra is needed to determine the optimal particle number partition.
-The momentum cutoff $\hbar\Lambda$ is defined as $\hbar^2\Lambda^2/(2M) \approx gn $, where $gn$ is the interaction energy scale and $n$ is the particle density.
-We only consider the limit of strong SO coupling, $k_0\gg \Lambda$, and leave the general case for later study.
-The low energy Bogoliubov excitations that significantly mix particle and hole operators mainly lie in the regime $|\sqrt {k_x^2+k_y^2}-k_0|<\Lambda$ and $|k_z|<\Lambda$, which can be further divided into two parts I and II as depicted in Fig.\ref{fig:ring}.
-Part I is inside two cylinders with the radius of $\Lambda$ centering around A and B, and part II is outside these two cylinders.
+The zero-point quantum fluctuations lift the degeneracy among coherence condensates with different partitions of $n_{A,B}$.
+We define a momentum scale $k_{int}$ satisfying $\hbar^2 k_{int}^2/(2M)=gn_0$ where $gn_0$ is the interaction energy scale.
+We only consider the limit of strong SO coupling, {\it i.e.}, $k_{in}\ll k_{so}$, and leave the general case for a later study.
+We chose an intermediate momentum cutoff $\Lambda$ satisfying $k_{int}\ll \Lambda \ll k_{so}$, and study the Bogoliubov excitations in a cylindrical shell of \bea |\sqrt {k_x^2+k_y^2}-k_{so}|<\Lambda, ~~ |k_z|<\Lambda. \eea Within this shell, interaction energy is stronger than the kinetic energy, thus particle and hole states are significantly mixed.
+We further divide this shell into two parts I and II as depicted in Fig. \ref{fig:ring}.
+Part I is inside two cylinders with the radius of $\Lambda$ centering around points $A$ and $B$, and part II is outside these two cylinders.